GOP weighs jobless aid cuts to urge Americans back to work

-WASHINGTON (AP) — President Donald Trump and Senate Majority Leader Mitch McConnell huddled Thursday at the White House as Republicans stake out new plans to phase out coronavirus-relatedunemployment benefits to encourage Americans to go back to work.
+WASHINGTON (AP) — Reconsideration of jobless aid is fast becoming the focus of congressional debate over the next virus aid package

-Revamping jobless aid is fast becoming the focus of debate over the next virus aid package.
 After the Senate decided to take a “pause” on new pandemic proposals, senators faced mounting pressure to act before leaving town for a weeklong Memorial Day break.
+Republicans are staking out plans to phase out coronavirus-related unemployment benefits to encourage Americans to go back to work..
 The Senate also began efforts to fast-track an extension of a popular small business lending program.

 The flurry of activity comes after House Speaker Nancy Pelosi pushed a new$3 trillion aid packagethrough the House last week.
 The Senate, under McConnell, says there is no urgency to act, and senators are expected to reconsider more aid only in June.